Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-Any NP model elucidating the $B$ decay anomalies~\cite{Belle2023bdstarlnu,Belle2024bdstarlnu} may impact the semileptonic $D$ decays.
-However, no anomalies have been observed experimentally in $D$ mesons to date~\cite{Zhangsfslide}, despite extensive theoretical efforts to aid in searches for NP contributions~\cite{DNP1,DNP2,DNP3,DNP4,DNP5,DNP6}.
-Some observables---such as LFU violation~\cite{DNPShow1}, forward-backward asymmetry~\cite{DNPShow2} and lepton (hadron) polarization~\cite{DNPShow3}---have been proposed as sensitive probes.
-In particular, experimental analysis of the angular distributions in $D^+\to \bar{K}^{*0} \ell^+\nu_\ell$~($\ell=e,\mu$) could reveal subtle NP effects \cite{illustrate}.
-The unique mass range of charmed hadronic states allows for rich non-perturbative hadronic physics~\cite{FPinQuark,Cabibbo:1963yz,Kobayashi:1973fv}, making precision studies of heavy-to-light form factors (FFs) a key component in testing the SM.
-The FFs are inherently non-perturbative and describe strong interaction effects in the initial and final hadrons; theoretical predictions within the SM can only be calculated by non-perturbative approaches, such as Lattice Quantum Chromodynamics (LQCD)~\cite{FFLQCD1,FFLQCD2,FFLQCD3,FFLQCD4,FFLQCD5}, quark models~\cite{FFQuark1,FFQuark2,FFQuark3} and QCD sum rules~\cite{FFSumrule}.
+The unique mass range of charmed hadronic states allows for rich nonperturbative hadronic physics~\cite{FPinQuark,Cabibbo:1963yz,Kobayashi:1973fv}, making precision studies of heavy-to-light form factors (FFs) a key component in testing the SM.
+The FFs are inherently nonperturbative and describe strong interaction effects in the initial and final hadrons; theoretical predictions within the SM can only be calculated by nonperturbative approaches, such as lattice quantum chromodynamics (LQCD)~\cite{FFLQCD1,FFLQCD2,FFLQCD3,FFLQCD4,FFLQCD5}, quark models~\cite{FFQuark1,FFQuark2,FFQuark3} and QCD sum rules~\cite{FFSumrule}.
 Precise experimental determination of these hadronic transition FFs and their comparison with theoretical predictions not only provides stringent tests of the SM, but also offers a means to constrain or validate NP models.